 - If you order your pork brisket from Porter Road, it will come already trimmed and ready to go, but if there are still some loose pieces of fat on the meat, cut it off.

 - We used a Kansas City-inspired rub for this recipe.
 Apply liberal amounts of the rub onto both sides of the brisket—no need to use mustard or any larding on this cut.

 Ready for the smoker!

-- Once seasoned and your smoker is up to temperature, place pork brisket into the smoker, close the lid and let it go until the internal temperature of the meat reaches 165 degrees F.
+- Once seasoned and your smoker is up to temperature, place the meat into the smoker, close the lid and let it go until the internal temperature reaches 165 degrees F.